Divya063/TestingFramework/README.md

    file as `c.JupyterHub.service_tokens = {'dummy_admin' : '<token_value>'}` and restart the jupyterhub process with `supervisorctl restart jupyterhub`.
    Also add the token to "token" field present in the yaml file.

-   - you have created users as each server is created for one particular user. <br>
+   - And you have created users as each server is created for one particular user. <br>

        - Using curl :
        `curl -XPOST -v -k https://localhost:443/hub/api/users/user2 -H "Authorization: token {token from yaml file}"`